The mission of Lydia’s House is to provide safe, stable and supportive housing for women and children in crisis.

 The Challenge We Face:

 Out of a sense of wanting to address the profound need for safe transitional housing options for families experiencing poverty, in 2013 the founders of Lydia’s House established a small residence for homeless women and their children.
 In 2017 Lydia’s House expanded our mission to include permanent housing.
-We opened our first building of affordable housing in March of 2019.
+We opened our first building of affordable housing in March of 2019 and our second building in May 2022.